 The Jacob & Hilda Blaustein Fund for the Enrichment of Jewish Education was established to provide funding for programs and activities that enrich informal Jewish education in the Greater Baltimore area.

-Deadline for submission is Friday, February 19, 2021.
-Organizations will be notified of the Fund’s decisions by June 2021.
+Grant applications for 2021-2022 are now closed.
+Deadline for submission was Friday, February 19, 2021.
+Organizations who applied will be notified of the Fund’s decisions by June 2021.
+Please check back in Fall 2021 to apply for the next year’s grant.

 Please contact Lauren Klein with any questions at firstname.lastname@example.org or 410-369-9278.